WebOrigami/docs/src/content/language/yaml.md

 {{ samples.ori/templates/expressions.yaml }}
 ```

 The `greetings` expression above is in parentheses, because YAML prohibits values from starting with an `@` at sign or a \` backtick.
-If your Origami expression starts with one of those characters, quote the expression in double quotes, or surround it with parentheses as shown above.
+If your Origami expression starts with one of those characters, quote the expression in double quotes or surround it with parentheses.

 You can invoke this file to evaluate its expressions: